lachlanjc/next-theme-starter/README.md

   </>
 )

-export default Page
+export default AboutPage
 ```

-(The default props are included on the component instead of `_app.js` so you
+(The default props are included on the component instead of `_app.tsx` so you
 don’t have to re-include all the props on each page.)

 You can also pass children to `Meta` to quickly include custom tags inside the